-A graduate-level study that examines the role of the online facilitator in a highly interactive, fully online, e-learning program.
+A course that examines the role of the online facilitator in a highly interactive, fully online, e-learning program.
 Emphasis is placed on developing the online learning community; building the skills to effectively employ online learning strategies; managing the online class; and implementing new or modifying existing curricula.
 Prerequisite: Completed bachelor's degree or permission of the instructor.